GijsGoudzwaard/media-transcoder/README.md

 Arguments
     --path (required)
         Location which will be searched for video's and transcoded if they are found.

-    --output
-        The name of the transcoded file.
-The file will be placed in the same directory as the original file.
-Also the file will be forced to .mp4.
-        Default is the name of the original file.

     --overwrite
         Overwrite the original file with the newly transcoded file.
 Default is False.